Employee Related Services

 We Can Help You Cover Your Bases When Hiring New Employees

 Employment contracts may be necessary to protect small businesses or protect new and innovative ideas.
 These include things like non-disclosures, confidentiality clauses, trade secret clauses, and non-compete agreements.

 A covenant not to compete is probably one of the more important and litigated employment agreements, or clause in employment agreements, that restricts an employee’s post-employment activities.
 Texas non-compete agreements prevent an employee from working in the employee’s chosen profession, trade, or industry, soliciting a former employer’s customers, or hiring the former employer’s employees within a specified geographical radius.
 Texas courts disfavor non-compete agreements, but enforce non-compete covenant if it is executed for valid consideration, contains reasonable geographic, temporal, and activity restrictions, and protects the employer’s legitimate business interests.

 Employee Background Checks

-Employers, and their attorneys, recognize the dangers and costs associated with bad hiring decisions that can be somewhat resolved by running a background check on all potential employees.
+Employers, and their employee-related service lawyers in Arlington, recognize the dangers and costs associated with bad hiring decisions that can be somewhat resolved by running a background check on all potential employees.
 We can run a background check and lawsuit search on all potential employees.
 Bad hiring decisions hurt businesses and increase lawsuits.

 Bad hiring also leads to increased turnover and higher recruitment costs because poor hiring eventually leads to resignation or discharge, lost productivity, decreased employee morale, and increased safety concerns should employers belatedly learn an employee has a history of criminal and/or violent behavior.